 At the heart of The Pig Idea are three major objectives:

-1. Restore public confidence in the safe, efficient, cost-effective and environmentally friendly practice of feeding surplus food to pigs.
+1. Restore public confidence in the practice of feeding surplus food to pigs.

-2. Encourage more use of already legally permissible food waste as pig feed – for example, bread, dairy, fruit and vegetables that are unfit for human consumption – by raising awareness and understanding of this option amongst supermarkets, food businesses, Animal Health officials and pig farmers.
+2. Encourage more use of legally permissible food waste as pig feed – for example, bread, dairy, fruit and vegetables – by raising awareness and understanding of this option among supermarkets, food businesses, Animal Health officials and pig farmers.

 3. Change European law to allow food waste including catering waste to be diverted for use as pig and chicken feed; and to introduce a robust legal framework for its safe processing and use to prevent the outbreak of animal diseases.

 In November 2013, Feedback held The Pig Idea Feast in Trafalgar Square.
 Joined by the likes of Hugh Fearnley-Whittingstall and Bruno Loubet, the team served 5,000 dishes using pork from our very own pigs that had been reared on legally permissible food waste.